lviornery/nummethodsproject/README.md

 shiftHess introduces a spectral shift in a given Hessenberg matrix and then runs hessenbergQRUpdate on the new matrix (To-Do)

-Balance takes a matrix A and outputs a balanced form of matrix A with reduced sensitivity of eigenvalues to rounding errors
+balance takes a matrix A and outputs a balanced form of matrix A with reduced sensitivity of eigenvalues to rounding errors (To-Do)

-UpperHessenberg takes a matrix A (if real and nonsymmetric) and replaces it with an upper Hessenberg matrix that contains identical eigenvalues

 matrixFunctions is header file for these functions and also holds the global constant that controls the array size - note that all matrices are assumed to be square